Australia deny stubborn Scotland famous win

 A searing 50m break from Eva Karpani did take Australia into the Scotland 22 as half-time approached, but Scotland held firm and went in at the break with a deserved 12-0 lead.

-Australia improved once the second half got under way, led by some huge carries by Karpani.
-However, more stubborn defensive work from Scotland and a series of handling errors kept Australia out.
+Jay Tregonning's team improved once the second half got under way, led by some huge carries by Karpani.
+However, more stubborn defensive work from Scotland and a series of handling errors kept them scoreless.

 There is only so long before possession and territory translates into points though, and Australia got themselves on the board with an hour gone.
 Terita strolled over in the corner after a string of phases inside the Scotland 22.